 Payment fraud prevention is the key to safer and healthier business growth.
 Let’s see what systems must be in place for it to work.

-There’s no way around it: if your business accepts checkout via a CNP (card not present) scenario, there will be card fraud.
+There’s no way around it: if your business accepts checkout via a CNP scenario, there will be cases of card not present fraud.